Tarela/SELMA/README.md

 -  -\-bias=BIAS
 [optional]Methods of intrinsic cleavage bias estimation, choose from naked (default, use SELMA pre-estimated bias model from naked DNA data) or chrM (use cleavages on mtDNA to estimate bias).
 Our pre-processed bias model from naked DNA data was proved to work perfectly in human and mouse.
 For other species, users can consider using the chrM option.
 -  -\-scATAC10x
 [sc optional]Turn on this parameter to use 10x scATAC mode, in which the data format is assume to be PE and the reads 5'end will be shift back to represent the cleavage sites.
-If the fragments bed file was directly generated from the 10x cellranger-atac pipeline, users should set this parameter to ensure that the Tn5 cleavage site could be correctly captured.
+If the fragments bed file was directly generated from the 10x cellranger-atac pipeline, users should set this parameter to ensure that the Tn5 cleavage site can be correctly captured.
 -  -\-cellnames=CELLNAMES
 [sc optional]Single column file for name list of used individual cells, each line contain the name of the individual cell.
 This parameter is only used for sc mode.
 This parameter is usually ignored for common usage.
 -  -\-readCutoff=READCUTOFF